 AMICK Consultants Limited was engaged by the proponent to undertake a Stage 1-2 Archaeological Assessment of lands potentially affected by the proposed undertaking and was granted permission to carry out archaeological fieldwork.
-The entirety of the study area was subject to property inspection and photographic documentation concurrently with the Stage 2 Property Assessment on 12, 18, 19 May, 13, 20, 30 September, and 13, 14, 20 October, 2016, consisting of high-intensity test pit survey at an interval of five (5) metres between individual test pits, test pit survey at an interval of two-and-a half (2.5) metres between individual test pits where required, high intensity pedestrian survey at an interval of five (5) metres between individual transects, pedestrian survey at an interval of two-and-a half (2.5) metres between individual transects where deemed appropriate, and pedestrian survey at an interval of one (1) metre between individual transects as required.
+The entirety of the study area was subject to property inspection and photographic documentation concurrently with the Stage 2 Property Assessment on 18-19 July 2018 and 30 July 2019, consisting of high-intensity test pit survey at an interval of five metres between individual test pits and test pit survey at an interval of ten metres to confirm disturbance.
 All records, documentation, field notes, photographs and artifacts (as applicable) related to the conduct and findings of these investigations are held at the Lakelands District corporate offices of AMICK Consultants Limited until such time that they can be transferred to an agency or institution approved by the Ontario Ministry of Tourism, Culture and Sport (MTCS) on behalf of the government and citizens of Ontario.